 - Bundle pricing strategy

-Burger King uses market-oriented pricing strategy as its primary approach to pricing.
-This pricing strategy involves setting prices based on prevailing market conditions, including supply and demand conditions as well as the pricing of competing firms.
-Burger King’s secondary pricing approach is the bundle pricing strategy.
-For example, customers can buy value meals and kids meals at bundle prices that are more affordable than buying food items separately.
-This component of the marketing mix shows that Burger King mainly considers market conditions to determine its prices.
+Burger King uses a market-oriented pricing strategy as its primary approach to pricing.
+This pricing strategy involves setting price ranges and price points based on prevailing market conditions and factors, like supply availability, demand levels, and the prices of competing fast-food firms.
+The market-oriented pricing strategy ensures that the company’s prices are competitive.
+On the other hand, Burger King’s secondary pricing approach is the bundle pricing strategy.
+For example, customers can buy value meals, family bundles, and Kids meals at bundle prices that are more affordable than buying menu items separately.
+Bundle pricing attracts diners, especially those who come in groups, such as families.
+This component of Burger King’s marketing mix shows that the fast-food restaurant chain considers market conditions for determining its prices.

 References